ress059/ecu/doc/dlist_h/index.rst

   ecu_dlist_insert_before()

-Inserting a node requires that the node is not already within a list.
+List insertions require the supplied node to not be within another list.
 Thus some operations like these are illegal:

 .. figure:: /images/dlist/dlist_illegal_insert.svg
-  :width: 600
+  :width: 800
   :align: center

   Illegal List Insert

-node1 and node 2 cannot be inserted since they are already within a list.
+node1 and node2 cannot be inserted since they are already within a list.

 List Sort